120 hp per litre, naturally aspirated M60B44 engine on the street

 M60/M62 tuning: An intake manifold upgrade

-The factory has provided at least four different intake manifolds for both M60 and M62 engines.
-If you have studied anything about airflow, its obvious to select the manifold with the best possible velocity stacks for optimizing the engine performance.
-Velocity stacks – also called as trumpets or horns – can increase maximum airflow approx 2-4 %, but the benefit may be even higher in mid-range torque due to intake resonance.
+The factory has provided four different intake manifolds for M60 and M62 engines.
+If you have studied about airflow, its obvious to select the manifold with the best possible velocity stacks for optimizing the engine performance.
+Velocity stacks – also called as trumpets, horns or bellmouths – can increase maximum airflow approx 2-4 %, but the benefit may be even higher in mid-range torque due to intake resonances.
 The science behind trumpets is their ability to smooth out incoming air, maximizing airflow to intake runners.

 Source: Wikipedia, Velocity stack detail.gif, credit for user Motorhead.